 We’ve developed an audio description plugin to mitigate this issue for our customers.
 The plugin is a simple embed that references your video and plays the secondary audio description track along with your video, making it a great option for video players that don’t support audio description in a usable way.

-When choosing an audio description vendor it is crucial to select one that will provide high quality descriptions.
+When choosing an audio description vendor it is crucial to select one that will provide high-quality descriptions.
 This is necessary in order to make sure that your content will be both accessible and enjoyable for your viewers.
-The DCMP description key and general guidelines for how to describe outline several key elements for creating high quality description.
+The DCMP description key and general guidelines for how to describe outline several key elements for creating high-quality description.
 These guidelines should be considered when looking for a vendor.

 Quality Description Must Be:

-There must not be any errors in word choice, pronunciation, diction, or enunciation.
+- Accurate: there must not be any errors in word choice, pronunciation, diction, or enunciation.

-Keep the intended audience in mind, be neutral, simple, and succinct.
+- Appropriate: keep the intended audience in mind, be neutral, simple, and succinct.

-Equal access requires that the meaning and intention of the program must be conveyed.
+- Equal: equal access requires that the meaning and intention of the program must be conveyed.
 This also means that the describer should not inject their personal interpretations or opinions.